jeff-kilbride/php-fpm-alpine/README.md

 [![](https://imagelayers.io/badge/jkilbride/php-fpm-alpine:latest.svg)](https://imagelayers.io/?images=jkilbride/php-fpm-alpine:latest 'Get your own badge on imagelayers.io')

 This is a simple PHP-FPM installation running on Alpine Linux.
-It utilizes the official alpine:edge release and installs PHP packages via apk, the Alpine Linux package manager.
+It utilizes the official alpine:3.4 release and installs PHP packages via apk, the Alpine Linux package manager.
 Please see the Dockerfile for a list of PHP packages installed.

 This image is created to enhance my own workflow.
 You are more than welcome to use it, if you are interested.